RISC-Processor/Single-Cycle-Processor/README.md

 # Single Cycle Processor for RV32I

-The repository contains the source code for a single cycle non-pipelined processor designed to run the RISC-V 32-bit base intruction set (RV32I).
+The repository contains the source code for a single cycle processor designed to run the RISC-V 32-bit base intruction set (RV32I).

 The processor is interfaced with UART to communicate with a computer so that the content of the registers, data memory or instruction memory can be observed, and modified.